jint-method/jint-methodology/docs/expanded.md

 With the example web component above we now have a web component that uses a controller to prompt the user by asking if they're sure they want the account to be deleted.
 If they click the delete button and confirm the deletion the `deleteAccount()` method is called.

-It it possible to achieve the desired functionality with the `document.createElement()` method, however, the process of generating the required HTML can be tedious.

 ## Content Template Element

 The HTML Content Template `<template>` element is used to hold HTML that is not immediately rendered when the page is loaded.
 According to the [HTML spec](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element), the template element is used to hold HTML that will be used to declare a document fragment within a script.
 Query selectors can then be used to access the HTML elements within the fragment so the content can be populated before the fragment is appended to the DOM.